Redneck Wonderland

 Redneck Wonderland is the tenth studio album by Midnight Oil that was released in July 1998 under the Columbia Records label, which peaked at No.7 on the ARIA Albums Chart.
 The title of the album was inspired by a wall graffiti, a picture of which can be seen in the promotional Oil Rag Vol. VI issued along with album release.

 The album was certified Gold in Australia in 2014.
 The album's eponymous song was ranked number 93 in Triple M's "Ozzest 100", the 'most Australian' songs of all time.
 The album marked a shift to an electronic influenced hard rock style.

+Reception

+Australian Musician said, "Midnight Oil are again looking into the future with an album that will startle many listeners.
+Utilising contemporary production techniques to achieve a brutal, dynamic and completely contemporary production sound, The Oils are striking out in a new direction once again."

 Track listing

 Writing credits sourced from APRA WebWorks search engine, November 2009.